-Contact time 1 discussion class per week, 1 lecture per week, 1 other contact session per week over 14 weeks Language of tuition Module is presented in English Department Veterinary Tropical Diseases Period of presentation Year
+Contact time 1 discussion class per week, 1 lecture per week, 1 other contact session per week

-This module continues with aspects of cultural diversity, wellness and teamwork.
-Veterinary communication skills are further developed within the context of the veterinary practice and the community setting,.
-The skills learnt in this and previous modules are applied practically in a group assignment involving a community engagement project, which also provides a practical introduction to basic research skills
+This module focuses on community engagement, gender-based issues and teamwork.
+The One Health, One Welfare concept is applied in the community engagement context.
+The principles of dog population management are introduced.
+Veterinary communication skills and marketing are further developed within the context of the veterinary practice and the community setting, in particular engaging with learners and teachers in schools.
+The skills learnt in this and previous modules are applied practically in a group assignment involving a community-based activity.